brisa-build/brisa/packages/docs/building-your-application/data-fetching/server-actions.md

 }
 ```

+### Is mandatory to use `rerenderInAction` on server actions?

+No, it depends on the type of communication you want.
+If you want:

+- Communicate with the web components only: You **don't need** to use `rerenderInAction`, you can use the [`store` as action signal](#store-as-action-signal) instead.
+- Communicate with the server components: You need to use `rerenderInAction`.
+- Communicate with the server components and web components: You need to use `rerenderInAction` and the web components will react to the changes to their attributes.

 ## `navigate`

 If you would like to navigate the user to a different route after the completion of a Server Action, you can use [`navigate`](/api-reference/functions/navigate) API. `navigate` needs to be called outside of the `try/catch` block: